cloud-66-internal/help.cloud66.com/_includes/_inlines/Deployment/common/deploy-hooks/deploy-hooks_hook-fields.md

 destination ![image](http://assets.cloud66.com/help/images/required.gif)
 The destination path on your target server.
-You can also specify environment variables in your destination field, _&lt;%= ENV['STACK_PATH'] %&gt;_ for example.
+You can also specify environment variables in your destination field, _<%= ENV['STACK_PATH'] %>_ for example.